DallanQ/lost_ruins_of_arnak/QA.md

 [question-about-exploring](https://boardgamegeek.com/thread/3222709/question-about-exploring)

 > Everyone gets two archaeologists to explore.
-Once placed on the board to rent locations, can I travel further with my archaeologists within the same round after placing them on the board?
+Once placed on the board to rent locations.
+Can I travel further with my archaeologists within the same round after placing them on the board?

 No, you cannot travel further with your archaeologists after placing them on the board during the same round.
 According to the rules, when you place an archaeologist on the board, they remain at that location for the round.
 You can only move an archaeologist from your player board to an unoccupied site, unless you have a card that allows for additional movement.